-Install and evaluate a number of truck parking availability systems at the Wildwood safety roadside rest area (SRRA) located in Caltrans District 8 along the I-10 in Riverside,
+Install and evaluate a number of truck parking availability systems at the Wildwood safety roadside rest area (SRRA) located in the California Department of Transportation (Caltrans) District 8 along the I-10 in Riverside, California.

 WHAT IS THE NEED?

 This project was envisioned by the state Department of Transportation (DOT) directors of California, Arizona, New Mexico, and Texas in September 2014, who agreed to initiate a project to demonstrate key technologies for (freight) mobility along the I-10 corridor running through their respective states.